ImmuneDynamics/ImmuneDynamics.github.io/workshops/virtualcomputers.md

 ---

-For your workshop, we have prepared a virtual machine that you can use to run the code we show during the session.
-You will have a received instructions for how to register for the computers separately.
-Below are the instructions for how to access and interact with the virtual computers.
+For your workshop, we have prepared virtual computers that you can connect to and use to perform the analysis we demonstrate during the session.
+The relevant software has been pre-installed, so you can get started immediately with the analysis process.

+**You will receive an email with specific instructions for how to register for one of the computers**, and then you can follow the instructions below to access and interact with the virtual computers.

 <br />